-So, I had this moment too like the way chain-smokers fight the urge to burn one stick of cigarette.
+And so, I had this moment too, like the way chain-smokers fight the urge to burn one stick of cigarette.
 Meantime, I struggled to stop drinking coffee last year.

 It's just coffee!
-The elders drink it to their 80's, nothing bad happened at all.
+The elders drink it to their 80's, and nothing happens to them, by far.
 But I was dependent on it.
-After meal, there seems to be a bell ringing, hounding me to fill my cup for a hearty drink, which helped me get by since college.
+After a meal, there seems to be a bell ringing, hounding me to fill my cup for a hearty drink, which helped me get by since college.
 It became my gasoline.
-Everything productive or non-sense has been witnessed by many cups of coffee, even my debut music release.
+Everything productive or non-sense, witnessed by many cups of coffee, even my debut music release.

-I noticed in the last years or so, I tend to get a headache, only to realize, it's simply because I missed a cup of coffee!
+I noticed in the last years or so, I tend to get a headache just because I missed a cup of coffee!
 One drink would cure me.

 By mid-August 2020, I stopped drinking coffee for good.
 I was expecting some tell-tale effects, but somehow it's not so significant.
 I already forget how I was so addicted to it for a long time.
-Never I got tempted to drink one single drip to date.
-What was I before when the craving was so damn strong?
+Never have I got tempted to drink one single drip to date.
+What was I when the craving was that damn strong?